felipeary91/Uniform-Quantizer-using-mexCallMATLAB/README.md

 In this implementation, a sine signal is simulated and then quantized using the equation above.
 The quantization error, difference between $m(t) - m_q(t)$, is computed as well. mexCallMATLAB is used to call MATLAB functions and plot the results.

-The MEX function can be created by using the command: <br />
+A MEX function can be created by using the command: <br />
 `mex -R2018a Quantizer_using_mexCallMATLAB.c`

-the function takes only one argument, which is the number of bits used by the quantizer: <br />
+this function takes no output and only one argument, which is the number of bits used by the quantizer: <br />
 `Quantizer_using_mexCallMATLAB(3)`